No-code training: from design to maintenance

 The importance of SEO

-SEO, or organic search engine optimization, is a set of techniques aimed at improving a website's visibility in search engine results such as Google.
+SEO, or organic search engine optimization, is a set of techniques aimed at improving the visibility of a website in search engine results such as Google.
 SEO is important for every website because it increases organic traffic to the site by optimizing keywords and many other features.
-Here is an article specializing in SEO optimization using a no-code website.
+Here is an article specializing in SEO optimization using a no-code site.

 No-code training VS pure code training